jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/4_Optimization/0_Opti_Cases/0_Res_Init.typ

 // newly added
 By synthesizing the outlined information, a surrogate model that serves as an efficient preliminary wing modeling approach can be established.
 //

-//TODO is the usage of beyond fine here?
-Sentce structure?
 This simplified representation serves multiple purposes in aerospace engineering beyond optimization tasks.
 Its applications include preliminary sizing of structural components, quick assessment of different load scenarios, evaluation of various support configurations, and rapid iteration of design concepts.
 The second row of @fig_80 shows the reaction forces, providing quantitative information about the resulting shear forces and bending moments at the support locations.